ag-grid/react-summit-us-workshop-2025/src/challenges/challenge-4/README.md

 Your chart should:

-- Render smoothly with 1 million data points (no lag)
-- Display line chart with time-series financial data
+- Display line chart with historical CO2 data (year 154-1996)
 - Show navigator panel at bottom with mini-chart representation
 - Allow click-and-drag horizontal zooming on the main chart
 - Show crosshair lines on both axes when hovering
-- Display hierarchical date labels (e.g., day numbers with month/year above)
 - Auto-adjust Y-axis scale when zoomed to show relevant range
-- Show context menu on right-click with download/copy options
+- Show context menu on right-click with zoom and download options
-- Perform smoothly during pan and zoom without stuttering
+- Perform smoothly during pan and zoom
 - Display current zoom selection in the navigator panel
+- Show year values on X-axis and CO2 concentration on Y-axis

 ## Interaction Guide